It’s helpful to know not only what your health plan covers, but also what it doesn’t cover.

 Examples: Want to know what copayment to expect for your ER visit?
 Wondering if hearing aids are covered?
 Want to understand your coverage for infertility treatments?
 Check your health plan's EOC.

-- Look for EOCs/Plan Booklets by following links to individual plans here.
+- Look for EOCs/plan booklets by following links to individual plans here.

 Medical Guidelines - Is it Medically Necessary?

 Examples: Need to know when your plan considers speech therapy to be medically necessary?
 What criteria must be met before a motorized wheelchair would be considered medically necessary?
 What about similar minimum requirements for inpatient rehabilitation for an alcohol abuse problem?
-Your insurer's Medical Guidelines may help.
+Your plan's Medical Guidelines may help.

-Optum (United Behavioral Health)
+Optum (United Behavioral Health) (behavioral health benefits for non-Medicare Kaiser members)

 What if your insurer says no?